Hello, I’m Julie.

 New York is my favourite city in the world, although I have a real soft spot for London.

 My pet hate is people misbehaving in the cinema.
 And by misbehaving I mean doing anything that isn’t sitting quietly and watching the movie (see the Wittertainment Code of Conduct).
 In fact, if I was in charge, there would be no popcorn in cinemas, so it’s probably just as well that I’m not in charge.

 I have chronic migraine.

-I think Buffy the Vampire Slayer is probably the best TV show ever and Joss Whedon is a genius.
-Other opinions are available.*
+I think Buffy the Vampire Slayer might be the best TV show ever.
+Other opinions are available.